 The Emissions Reduction Fund (ERF) was introduced as part of the Commonwealth government’s 'Direct Action' policy on climate change, and creates economic rewards for farmers who reduce pollution or store carbon in the landscape.
 The South Australian Wine Industry Association (SAWIA) has prepared information to explain some of the more commonly asked questions about carbon farming.

-The bulletin, which can be downloaded from the Resources section of this page, provides a glossary of terms to help demystify some of the jargon and as well as key messages about the potential opportunties and benefits of carbon farming.
+The bulletin, which can be downloaded here, provides a glossary of terms to help demystify some of the jargon and as well as key messages about the potential opportunties and benefits of carbon farming.

 Guidelines for management of treated timber waste (e.g. CCA posts)